Muriwai - Gannet Colony

 - Late autumn and beginning of winter, from May until July, most of the gannets migrate to Australia

-The summer is peak season.
+The summer is the peak season.
 From December to March weekends are more crowded due to beach visitors and surfers.
 There is limited parking!
 Therefore, visit the colony either early in the morning or late afternoon if you visit on weekends.
 Mid-week and spring are less busy.
 It's also usually more crowded on sunny days.
-On the other hand there are very few visitors during cold, rough days.
+On the other hand, there are very few visitors during cold, rough days.

 Warmest months are in the summer from December until March often with pleasant temperatures around 20 °C at daytime and 10-12°C in the night.
 The coldest months are in the winter from June to August, but it's not freezing.
-Most precipitation occurs in winter but it already starts in May with the peak in July.
+Most precipitation occurs in winter but it already starts in May with its peak in July.
 Driest months are during the summer from November to February/March.
 The best months for swimming at Muriwai Beach are January until March, but the sea temperature is still lower than 20 °C.

 Tip: Be prepared for the windswept coastline and bring a warm jacket.
 If you are downwind, you experience the penetrating smell of gannet poo.